jtcorbett/SwiftFin/README.md

 Add SwiftFin to your project using Swift Package Manager:

 1. In Xcode, go to File → Add Package Dependencies
-2. Enter the repository URL: `https://github.com/Effywolf/SwiftFin` (replace with actual URL)
+2. Enter the repository URL: `https://github.com/Effywolf/SwiftFin`
 3. Select the version you want to use

 Or add it to your `Package.swift`: